-The following tables provide the estimated performance requirements for the Project.
-Applicants should propose performance goals, for each year and in each category, based on the requirements listed below.
+The following tables provide the minimum performance requirements for the Project.
+Applicants should propose performance goals, for each year and in each category, based on those listed below.
 Proposed goals that differ, either higher or lower, from those listed below require justification.